If English is your first language and you could translate my old Italian text, please contact me.

 Il Maggio parigino trova Godard in prima linea.
 Il regista compie persino il

-un cinema materialista al servizio della rivoluzione, rende omaggio ai maestri sovietici, gira film agit-prop in tutta Europa e saggi verbosi che riassumono i temi (a volte puerili e di cattivo gusto) delle
+un cinema materialista al servizio della rivoluzione, rende omaggio ai maestri sovietici (in particolare Dziga Vertov), gira film agit-prop in tutta Europa e saggi verbosi che riassumono i temi (a volte puerili e di cattivo gusto) delle

-vergogna i compagni di strada della nouvelle vague da tempo convertiti al cinema di consumo.
-La
+vergogna i compagni di strada della "nouvelle vague"> da tempo convertiti al cinema di consumo.

 Ne esce con Tout va bien (1972), che esamina proprio la condizione

-dell'intellettuale alle prese con il clima di restaurazione: un cineasta (Montand) e sua moglie, una
+dell'intellettuale alle prese con il clima di restaurazione: un cineasta (Yves Montand) e sua moglie, una

-giornalista americana (Fonda), restano bloccati in una fabbrica in lotta e assistono alle trattative e alle
+giornalista americana (Jane Fonda), restano bloccati in una fabbrica in lotta e assistono alle trattative e alle

 9. Numèro deux